mend/renovate-ce-ee/docs/web-ui.md

 # This platform value is a specific environment variable for the web UI.
 # This should not be set on your Server or Worker deployments.
 MEND_RNV_PLATFORM=noauth
+# Optional.
+Set this to the base URL of your SCM web interface so the web UI can render links to organizations and repositories.
+# Supported for Bitbucket Data Center, GitLab, and GitHub.
+# Must be an absolute URL with optional port and path (`scheme://host[:port][/path]`)
+MEND_RNV_ENDPOINT=<scm_web_url>
 ```

 > [!CAUTION]